We have been alerted to a scam targeting private car sellers.

 • by completing an online report at https://www.scamwatch.gov.au/report-a-scam.

-You can also report online fraud to the Australian Government via https://www.cyber.gov.au/report-and-recover/report
+You can also report online cybercrimes or incidents to the Australian Government via https://www.cyber.gov.au/report-and-recover/report

-We also recommend that you sign up for the ACSC Alert Service at https://www.cyber.gov.au/acsc/register.
+We also recommend that you sign up for the (Australian Cyber Security Centre) ACSC Alert Service at https://www.cyber.gov.au/acsc/register.